airosa/sdmx-prototype-json/proto-20121022/field-guide.md

       "266230": "Large insurance company changed prices for car insurance products" }

+*String*.
+If the attribute does not have dimensions (dimension field is null) then the value is a string.
+Example:

+    "value": "Harmonised indices of consumer prices"

 ### size

-*Number*.
+*Number* *nullable*.
 The theoretical size of the value array for the attribute.
 The actual size of the value array can be smaller.
+If the attribute does not have dimensions then the value is null.
 Example:

     "size": 349180